a terrific day to speak as if the microphone is on.

 Think, for a moment, about the things that we say in private that are in direct contrast to what we say in public.
 When it comes right down to it, why do we talk differently depending upon who we are with or what the social situation is?
 We say we do this out of consideration because we don’t want to offend a particular person, group, gender, or race.

-But if we are saying something that would offend any of the above, are we not offending God?
+But if we are saying something at any time and in any situation that would offend any of the above, are we not offending God?

 Perhaps we don’t give it much thought, but where God is concerned, the microphone is always on and the tape is always running.
 If we are aware that God knows every word that crosses our lips and we still speak offensively, are we not, in reality, speaking volumes about our relationship with the Lord?